 ABMS Brings Together Boards Community and Health Care Leaders to Focus on Improving Patient Care, Quality Standards at Annual Conference

-ABMS Conference 2018 Achieving Improvement Through Assessment and Learning.
-Together will offer health care professionals and leaders from ABMS Member Boards, hospitals and health systems, academic medical centers, specialty societies, and continuing medical education and professional development communities the opportunity to learn about and accelerate the implementation of best practices in assessment and medical education, health policy, and improvement in patient care through Board Certification.
+ABMS Conference 2019: Innovations in Assessment, Learning and Improvement will feature two and half days of programming created for health care professionals and leaders from ABMS Member Boards, medical and professional societies, hospitals and health systems, academic medical centers, quality and practice improvement sectors, and continuing medical education and professional development communities.
+Attendees will have the opportunity to learn about and help impact the transformation of board certification and continuing certification as well as share best practices in assessment and medical education, health policy, and improvement in patient care through board certification.

-Featured plenary speakers include:
+Featured plenary speakers are:

-- CEO Plenary: Richard E. Hawkins, MD, President and Chief Executive Officer, American Board of Medical Specialties
+- CEO Plenary: Richard Hawkins, MD, President and CEO, ABMS

 Selected session topics include:

-As members of the ABMS Visiting Scholars Program present the results of their research projects in a dedicated breakout session, members of the new class of 2018-2019 will be announced.
+As members of the ABMS Visiting Scholars Program present the results of their research projects in a dedicated breakout session, members of the new class of 2019-2020 will be announced.
 The Visiting Scholars Program provides a unique one-year, part-time professional development and scholarship opportunity for early career physicians, junior faculty, fellows, residents, and individuals holding advanced degrees in public health, health services research, and other relevant disciplines.

 Established in 1933, the American Board of Medical Specialties (ABMS) is the leading not-for-profit organization overseeing physician certification in the United States.
 ABMS establishes the standards its 24 Member Boards use to develop and implement educational and professional evaluation, assessment, and certification of physician specialists.
-More than 880,000 physicians are certified in one or more of the approved 39 specialties and 86 subspecialties offered by the ABMS Member Boards.
+More than 880,000 physicians are certified in one or more of the approved 40 specialties and 87 subspecialties offered by the ABMS Member Boards.
 For more information about ABMS, visit abms.org or call (312) 436-2600.